MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

    > [!div class="mx-imgBorder"]
    > ![](media/connector-conflated-match-pairs.png "Conflated match pairs")

-2. At this point, you are ready to create your customized report using the Power BI left menu.
+2. At this point, you are ready to create your customized report using the Power BI left-side menu.
 Use the **Filters** fields to produce a report around:

    - A specific customer: Filter by **Customer Name** or **Customer ID**.
    - A customer segment: Filter by one or more of the other customer attributes (gender, location, or role, for example).